Conquest Mode Overview

 Skyweaver gives the power to its players.
 You create tradable cards by playing the game, and the cards you win are your property ⚔️ Conquest is the next level of competition in Skyweaver: a single-elimination tournament-style PvP experience where everyone can win rewards just by participating!

-After gathering some feedback and looking at our data, we’re excited to unveil a new update to the Conquest game mode!
-Scroll down to read all about the Weekly Conquest Treasure 🌸 releasing with Patch 100 later this year!
+We’re excited to unveil yet another update to the Conquest game mode!
+Scroll down to read all about the latest Weekly Conquest Treasures 🌸 releasing with Hexbound Invasion!

 Weekly Conquest Treasure 🌸